nlenno1/gym-fit-MS4/README.md

 ### Multi Page Elements

-**User Feedback** - All User Feedback messages will come in the form of "Toasts" supplied by Boostrap and displayed on the bottom right of the screen.
+**User Feedback** - All User Feedback messages will come in the form of "Toasts" supplied by Bootstrap and displayed on the bottom right of the screen.
 These Toasts change heading color and contents depending on the message displayed

 **Navbar**
 - Logo - to establish identity and act as a home button